Exhibition at the freiraum für fotografie in Berlin

 Robin Hammond was born in New Zealand in 1975 and is a member of the Amsterdam agency NOOR.
 He has dedicated his career to photographic documentation of human rights developments.
 He has received numerous awards for his projects, including the W. Eugene Smith Fund for Humanistic Photography, the World Press Foto Award, and multiple Amnesty International Awards for Human Rights Journalism.
 His work ranges in subject matter from climate change, to rape, to LGBTI discrimination.
 Hammond's projects regularly gain attention in international media outlets, including National Geographic, BBC, The Sunday and many more.

-Frames in use
+Frames in action

 All portraits are presented in HALBE frames.
-The frames support the expressiveness and aesthetics of the photographs and highlight them without taking centre stage.
+The picture frames support the expressiveness and aesthetics of the photographs and highlight them without taking centre stage.
 In this way, portraits and frames merge to form an impressive unit.

 Here you can see some more photos of the assembly of the frames:

-Pictures: Heike Overberg
+Images: © Heike Overberg